A PATHWAY TO EDUCATION….. FOR SUSTAINABILITY

-The reef education, land and sea country connection programs highlight the social, cultural, environmental and economic benefits of the Great Barrier Reef landscape and encourage students and teachers to look at the larger process of analysing and interpreting the Great Barrier Reef.
+Reef Education, Land and Sea Country Connection programs focus on creating education pathways to garner greater connections and awareness of local communities.
+While highlighting the social, cultural, environmental and economic benefits of the Great Barrier Reef landscape, students and teachers are encouraged to look at the larger process of analysing and interpreting the Great Barrier Reef.

 - Create a space for relevant and applicable learning for reef landscapes.